World’s largest virtual agentic engineering & quality conference

 • Check Community and Support: Search GitHub issues and Stack Overflow for the tool name to gauge how actively problems get resolved.

-• Evaluate Ease of Use: Have the least technical team member attempt to record and run a test within 30 minutes to validate adoption potential.
+• Evaluate Ease of Use: Have the least technical member record and run a test within 30 minutes to validate adoption potential.

 • Verify Integrations: Confirm the CI/CD plugin works with your actual pipeline, not just the documented compatibility list.